vesuvius1994/WizardDestinyProject/README.md

 # Wizard Destiny Project
 ---
-Wizard Destiny is 2D Scrolling Platform Game developed in Java for a project assigned at the course of Software Engineering (2019/2020) of the Master Degree in Computer Engineering (University of Salerno) by the Group *Crazy Monkey Games* (Fabrizio Lettieri, Ludovico Russo, Gaetano Lettieri, Antonio Dello Russo, Michele Barbella, Jonathan De Maio, Claudio Pepe, Giuseppe Cavone, Gaetano Maffucci, Silvio Maria Amato).
+Wizard Destiny is 2D Scrolling Platform Game developed in Java for a project assigned at the course of Software Engineering (2019/2020) of the Master Degree in Computer Engineering (University of Salerno) by the Group *Crazy Monkey Software House* (Fabrizio Lettieri, Ludovico Russo, Gaetano Lettieri, Antonio Dello Russo, Michele Barbella, Jonathan De Maio, Claudio Pepe, Giuseppe Cavone, Gaetano Maffucci, Silvio Maria Amato).

 The main goal of this project is to develop this application applying the SCRUM Agile method (<https://www.scrumguides.org/scrum-guide.html>), and using some Design Patterns, both presented in the course.